stride3d/stride-website/_drafts/2023-09-14-embracing-open-source-stride-as-an-alternative-to-unity.md

 ### Using Other Assemblies/Projects in Stride
 In Unity, the packaging system is built on top of a `csproj` file, which allows Unity to protect its proprietary source code.
 Stride, however, grants you full access to your `csproj` and `sln` (Solution) files.
 This enables you to include any NuGet packages or other C# projects in the usual way, by adding project references.
 If you add a new subproject to your main project through the Stride editor, it will be correctly configured by default, including folder location and references to the Stride engine.

+### Is There an Asset Store for Stride?
+No, Stride does not have a dedicated Asset Store.
+However, most additional libraries specially designed for Stride can be found on GitHub or NuGet.
+For easier discovery, a summary has been made available at [Awesome-Stride](https://github.com/Doprez/Awesome-Stride).

+### Null Checking in Stride vs Unity
+Does `is null` and `== null` work?
+Unlike Unity, which has overridden the `Equals` operator to be compatible with its C++ engine, Stride allows you to use `is null` and `== null` to compare the existence of an Entity or Component directly.

+### Networking Support in Stride
+Stride itself does not provide built-in networking or Server/Client architecture.
+However, you are free to use any networking NuGet library to meet your needs.

+## Troubleshooting Common Issues

+### .NET SDK Version Error

+**Q:** When trying to build my project, I receive the following error: "The current .NET SDK does not support targeting .NET 6.0.
+Either target .NET 5.0 or lower, or use a version of the .NET SDK that supports .NET 6.0."

+**A:** Make sure you have the **.NET 6.0 SDK** installed.
+Also, ensure you are using an IDE that supports .NET 6.0, such as Visual Studio 2022.